ivy-llc/ivy/docs/partial_source/deep_dive/13_docstring_examples.rst

 **Array Operator Examples**

-Points 12 and 13 are not relevant as :code:`ivy.tan` is not an *operator* function.
+Points 12 and 13 are not relevant as :func:`ivy.tan` is not an *operator* function.

 **Array Reverse Operator Example**

-Point 14 is not relevant as :code:`ivy.tan` is not an *operator* function.
+Point 14 is not relevant as :func:`ivy.tan` is not an *operator* function.

 **Container Operator Examples**

-Points 15, 16 and 17 are not relevant as :code:`ivy.tan` is not an *operator* function.
+Points 15, 16 and 17 are not relevant as :func:`ivy.tan` is not an *operator* function.

 **Container Reverse Operator Example**

-Point 18 is not relevant as :code:`ivy.tan` is not an *operator* function.
+Point 18 is not relevant as :func:`ivy.tan` is not an *operator* function.

 ivy.roll
 --------